DBCDK/dbc-commons-slow-call-log/README.md

 This will log all the arguments and exceptions but not return values for the calls to `getDatabaseEntriesFor()`, that take more than 12ms, as an error.
 And for `processEntries()` calls that take more that 8ms it will log trackingId and return value.

+The duration from the environment variable has 2 special vales (case insensitive):

+ * `off` - Don't log, no matter how long it takes
+ * `always` - Always log

 ## Log output (MDC)

 This is built upon the `slf4j` log framework.